SesinIvan/smart-drag-and-drop-cards/README.md

 I decided to implement the mechanics of moving cards in the hand, because in other card games like Magic: The Gathering or Heartstone and in Godot Asset Store there is no such function.

-As a result, it turned out to create not so much a "special hand" as a universal field with swappable card mechanics.
+As a result, it turned out to create not so much a "special hand" as a universal field with relocatable card mechanics.

 ## How It Works
 I took a cool [tutorial](https://youtu.be/Pa0P1lUoC-M?si=Uy0jS18My5LJzYid) on creating cards and moving them around as a basis.